agencyenterprise/react-native-health/README.md

 - Select the project name in the left sidebar
 - In the main view select '+ Capability' and double click 'HealthKit'

+> 🚨 Expo: This package is not available in the [Expo Go](https://expo.io/client) app.
+Learn how you can use it with [custom dev clients](/docs/Expo.md).

 ## Usage

 In order to start collecting or saving data to HealthKit, you need to request